 Hello & thank you for checking out this page!
 Now that Steph & I have a better sense for where our semi-retirement is headed, I’m clearing out my personal collection.
 Items on this page are from my stash…corporate inventory in most cases, and in most cases stuff I hung onto for restoration work, or because they were part of our company history, or what have you.
 Now that we know we’re leaving the States, we are purging it all.
 Have fun!
 Lots more text to read if you’re interested…check below the items for sale.

 Head’s Up: You cannot purchase these items directly from this page.
 I can’t afford to double sell them and deal with all the PayPal fees (yes, we get nailed on returns as well as purchases, so I’d be eating a lot of fees on any item that sold two or three times before I could mark it as out of stock).
-If you want an item, please email me through the website contact form and I’ll send you an invoice (checks are always preferable, but PP is fine, too, if you’re more comfortable that way and/or want to speed up the process).
+If you want an item, please email me through the website contact form and I’ll send you an invoice.
 After your payment is clear, I’ll mark the item as sold and I’ll keep each one posted so folks can see the sort of thing I’m getting shed of.
+Please Pay Promptly.

 I’ll try to add one or two new items each week.
 There are so many curious things in the shop…

 Luckier 14.)
 Frank’s Painting